 Bias Eraser #2: Affinity Bias

-The affinity bias can be a powerful and destructive force in the workplace.
-There are many resources on the internet that define it, but this HBR article describes it nicely in the hiring context: “Affinity bias — having a more favorable opinion of someone like us — is one of the most common.
-In hiring this often means referring or selecting a candidate who shares our same race or gender, or who went to the same school, speaks the same language, or reminds us of our younger selves.”
+What Is Affinity Bias?Many resources on the internet define it, but this HBR article describes it nicely in the hiring context: “Affinity bias — having a more favorable opinion of someone like us — is one of the most common.”
+In hiring, affinity bias “...often means referring or selecting a candidate who shares our same race or gender, or who went to the same school, speaks the same language, or reminds us of our younger selves.”

 - Use objective assessments early.
-Recruiters and hiring managers will feel uncomfortable without that resume in hand, but there are much better ways to predict job performance.
-Build a scientifically-based hiring process, just like PerceptionPredict provides, which is based on local-validation to define an unbiased method for identifying who is most likely to be successful in a job.
+Recruiters and hiring managers will at first feel uncomfortable without a resume in hand, but there are much better ways to predict job performance.
+Build a scientifically-based hiring process, as the one PerceptionPredict provides, that focuses on local validation to define an unbiased method for identifying who is most likely to be successful in a job.